oviniciusfeitosa/DiscordCryptoStatus/README.md

 3. Open a terminal in that folder, and install the packages with `npm install`
 4. Open the `.env-template` file and configure it to your liking
 5. Access [here](https://discord.com/developers/applications) and create a New Application
+6. Get the application ID to fill URL bellow
-6. Get the application ID and set `SERVER_ID` environment
+6. Get the Server ID from your server by right click then `Copy ID`.
+Set `SERVER_ID` environment with this value.
 7. Select **Bot** Tab then **Add Bot**
 8. Now copy the token and set the `DISCORD_TOKEN` environment
 9. Access the url replacing the fields `https://discord.com/api/oauth2/authorize?client_id=xxxxxxx&permissions=0&scope=bot%20applications.commands`